lukasturcani/stk/docs/source/index.rst

 Molecular Database Visualization
 ................................

-Currently :mod:`stk` allows users to store molecules into a database.
+Currently :mod:`stk` allows users to store molecules in a database.
 However, a current goal is to develop an app which can be used to visually inspect and browse the molecules in the database.
 This should help multi-member research groups, where a computational scientist